-- 1. Make adjustments to the sale prices of either the subject property or comparable properties. - 2.
-Further process information into value indicators. - Income Approach
+- 1. Make adjustments to the sale prices of either the subject property or comparable properties; or - 2.
+Process information into value indicators. - Income Approach

 The assistant may request income and expense information using approved forms.

 In all cases, an appraiser must review all information that would affect the final value conclusion and verify the following before concluding the appraisal: